-In multiple conversion mode, the accumulation conversion function must be enabled, that is, set ADC_CR2.
-ACCRST to 1 to clear the ADC_RESULTACC register.
-At the same time, set ADC_CR2.ACCEN to 1 to enable the automatic accumulation function of ADC conversion results.
+In multiple conversion mode, the accumulation conversion function must be enabled, that is, set ADC_CR2.ACCRST to 1 to clear the ADC_RESULTACC register, and set ADC_CR2.ACCEN to 1 to enable automatic accumulation of ADC conversion results.

 In this mode, whether the ADC is started by the software START bit or an external trigger, once the ADC is started, the selected conversion sequence will continue to be converted in turn, and the conversion will not stop until the sequence conversion times of the ADC_CR2.CNT bit value is reached.